keptn/lifecycle-toolkit/README.md

 - Finding out when an application (not workload) is ready and working
 - Checking the Application Health in a declarative (cloud-native) way
 - Standardized way for pre- and post-deployment tasks
+- Provide out-of-the-box Observability of the deployment cycle

 ![](./assets/operator-maturity.jpg)